Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: OPEN DIFFICULTIES AND CHALLENGES

 \section{OPEN DIFFICULTIES AND CHALLENGES}

-Here, we present the open difficulties and challenges that are faced in the process of realization of the quantum internet networks.
-We start with the problem of decoherence followed by the effects of decoherence in quantum teleportation, entanglement, design complexity and the issue of measuring the quantum states.
+Here, we present the open difficulties and challenges that are faced in the process of realization of the quantum networks.
+We start with the problem of decoherence followed by the effects of decoherence in quantum teleportation, entanglement, design complexity and the issue of collapse of the quantum states when measured.